Pineapple Ginger Shot

 How to Make Ginger Shots

-Making an immunity shot at home takes about 10 minutes start-to-finish depending on the amount of shots you make.
-I typically juice up a whole pineapple at a time with about 6 1-inch pieces of ginger and 2 – 4 limes and then pour the shots in these little containers that I purchased at Smart and Final.
-The pineapple sweetens the taste a bit and makes it a little easier to down this ginger shot.
+Making this ginger shot recipe at home takes about 10 minutes start-to-finish depending on the amount of shots you make.
+I typically juice up a whole pineapple at a time with about 6 1-inch pieces of ginger and two to four limes and then pour the shots in these little containers that I purchased at Smart and Final.
+The pineapple sweetens the taste a bit and makes it a little easier to down these ginger shots.

 - Prep Ginger and Fruit.
 Peel and chop fresh ginger, pineapple and lime.